OHBA-analysis/Canonical-HMM-Networks/README.md

 - See `eeg.ipynb` for a start-to-end example script for applying the canonical HMM to parcellated EEG data.
 Note, to source reconstruct/parcellate EEG data we need medium/high-density EEG, e.g. ~64+ channels.

-## Contributions

-Contributions are welcome, e.g. if you develop a useful preprocessing function or tutorial.
-If you would like to contribute something, please add it to the `/contributions` directory and open a [pull request](https://github.com/OHBA-analysis/Canonical-HMM-Networks/pulls).

-Alternatively, if you would like to request a new feature, please open an [issue](https://github.com/OHBA-analysis/Canonical-HMM-Networks/issues).

 ## Getting help

 Please open an [issue](https://github.com/OHBA-analysis/Canonical-HMM-Networks/issues) on this repository if you run into errors, need help or spot any typos.
 Alternatively, you can email chetan.gohil@psych.ox.ac.uk.